Your new design will be uploaded in:

 Please see your child's reading record for login details for our spelling scheme.

-Each list will appear for two weeks to allow plenty of opportunities for practice.
 New lists will be added every Thursday.

 Our maths is mostly active and practical.
 We follow a scheme called White Rose Maths.